PROFESSOR NICHOLAS COWDERY

 Professor Cowdery was the Director of Public Prosecutions for the State of New South Wales from 1994 to 2011.
 That Office is the largest prosecuting agency in Australia.
 [See www.odpp.nsw.gov.au]

 He was a member of the NSW Sentencing Council for its first 13 years and is a member of the Advisory Committee of the Sydney Institute of Criminology and of the Criminal Law Committee of the NSW Bar Association.
-He is a member of the National Human Rights Committee of the Law Council of Australia.
-He is a Fellow of the Australian Academy of Law.
+He is Chaira member of the National Human Rights Committee of the Law Council of Australia.
+He is a Fellow of the Australian Academy of Law and an Honorary Fellow of the Australasian College of Biomedical Scientists.
 (He is a former member of the DNA Review Panel, the Advisory Panel of the National Institute of Forensic Sciences, the Advisory Committee of the DNA Laboratory, NSW ICPMR and of the National Child Sexual Assault Law Reform Committee.
-He was a Board Member of the Black Dog Institute for its first ten years.)
+He was a Board Member of the Black Dog Institute for its first ten years.
+He is a former President of the NSW Council for Civil Liberties and of the International Commission of Jurists, Australian Section.)

 Professor Nicholas Cowdery AM QC, was honoured by promotion to Officer in the Order of Australia (AO) in the Queen's Birthday Honours list 2019 “for distinguished service to the law, to the protection of human rights, to professional legal bodies, and to the community”.